Are All Kayak Scupper Plugs Universal?

 4. Repeat this process each time your kayak collects an undesired amount of water to maintain proper balance in your kayak.

-What Are the Different Types of Scupper Plugs?
+What Are the Different Types Of Scupper Plugs?

 Materials that scupper plugs can be made from include: